-Cyanuric acid (Conditioner or Stabilizer)- Maintaining an appropriate cyanuric acid level protects free chlorine from the sun's UV (Ultra Violet) rays by slowing the breakdown of chlorine by the sun.
+Cyanuric acid (Stabilizer)- Maintaining an appropriate cyanuric acid level protects free chlorine from the sun's UV (Ultra Violet) rays by slowing the breakdown of chlorine by the sun.
 The ideal range is 30-50 ppm.
 If the test value is beyond 90 ppm, you may have to drain a portion of the pool's water and replace it with fresh water to reduce the cyanuric acid level.
-This test should be performed at the beginning of each pool season and twice during the season by Pools & Spas A
+This test should be performed at the beginning of each pool season by Rhiel Supply.

-Go-Go.
-Stabilized chlorine (di-chlor and tri-chlor) are chlorines mixed with isocyanurates (conditioner/stabilizer) and will increase the cyanuric level over time.
+Stabilized chlorine (di-chlor and tri-chlor) are chlorines mixed with isocyanurates (stabilizer) and will increase the cyanuric level over time.